PRINCE GEORGE’S COUNTY MENTORING PROGRAM WINS $25K FROM STATE FARM TO CONTINUE INSPIRING, EMPOWERING, AND UPLIFTING BLACK AND BROWN GIRLS!

 Imara Roose is a volunteer-based 501(c)(3) mentoring program in Prince George’s County, for girls of color, by women of color.
 It was founded by an alum of Eleanor Roosevelt High School, Halima Adenegan, who was compelled to create a resource for black and brown women to inspire, empower, and uplift black and brown girls—preparing them for the likely barriers and challenges they will face because of their race and gender.
 “We’re doing this invaluable work, because it's needed.
 Winning State Farm’s grant competition will serve as a true catalyst—better positioning us to scale, replicate, and customize our model in schools and districts across the country,” said Adenegan.

 Imara Roose is driven by young professionals, undergraduate and graduate students who are passionate about giving back and effecting change.
-The majority of volunteers attended University of Maryland, Bowie State University, and Howard University.
+The majority of volunteers are affiliated with University of Maryland, Bowie State University, and Howard University.
 Eleanor Roosevelt High School principal, Reginald McNeil, noted that “because of the young women who have volunteered over the years, and continue to do so virtually during COVID-19, I’ve witnessed growth in countless students.”
 “With $25,000 from State Farm, Imara Roose will be able to strengthen their impact and expand their reach beyond Roosevelt,” said Principal McNeill.